SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - What is variable syntax ?
 Is really data-type in variable syntax is important ?
 NO!
 - Go through this https://github.com/daws-76s/terraform
 - We can also give Access-key and Secret-keys under region to get authentication to AWS in provider section, but why we dint prefer this ?
-Thats why we aws CLI to authenticate ?
+Thats why we "aws CLI" to authenticate ?
 - So Dont push the Access-key and Secret-key to the github (or) internet for safety reasons.
 - Go through the all files in Terraform folder in VS.